geoz/RoboND-Perception-Project-catkin_ws/src/RoboND-Perception-Project/writeup_template.md

 ![image1] (images/accuracy.png)

+For 15 iterations, 32bin size I got 78.3% accuracy.
+For 50 iterations with 64bin size I got 80%.
+For 20 iterations with RGB colorspace included I got 81.25%.
+For 100 iteration with RGB colorspace included and 64bin size I got 90%.

 The features I decided to use where:

 1. color histogram on the hsv colorspace : chists = compute_color_histograms(sample_cloud, using_hsv=True)